projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    XML**.
 The configuration app automatically directs to the new scenario XML once the import is complete.

 #.
-The configurable items display after one scenario is created/loaded/
+The configurable items display after one scenario is created, loaded,
-   selected.
+   or selected.
 Following is an industry scenario:

    .. figure:: images/configure_scenario.png
       :align: center